Joe Rizza Lincoln of Orland Park

 4 years / unlimited miles

-Last in our comparisons is the Volvo XC60, which starts at an almost identical price to the Nautilus.
+Last in our comparisons is the Volvo XC60, which starts at a very similar price to the Lincoln Nautilus.
 That might make you believe these are very similar vehicles, but a closer look reveals the Volvo to be lacking in some key areas.
 For starters, there is less power, especially when it comes to torque.
 The Volvo is smaller, and while you’ll feel this in the passenger area, the dramatic difference is in the cargo area, where there is only half the cargo volume as you get in the Lincoln.
-You’ll find a technologically advanced interior in the Nautilus, with a big 13.2-inch touchscreen that dwarfs the 9-inch unit that Volvo has been using for years.
-And even when you aren’t listening to music, the standard active noise canceling in the Nautilus lets you enjoy one of the most difficult-to-find luxury features, a quiet cabin.
-Other tech you’ll find in the Nautilus but not the XC60 include a “brake hold” feature to make stop-and-go traffic easier to deal with, and an optional block heater for those cold winter days.
-Lastly, as we’ve seen before, the Nautilus comes with 6 years of roadside assistance to the XC60’s 4.

 Winner - Lincoln Nautilus